 The DeWalt DCK280C2 combo cordless tool kit hasn't been professionally reviewed on its own, but users have had plenty to say, and most of it is good.
 The tool combo draws a rating of 4.6 stars at Amazon.com following nearly 120 reviews.
 At HomeDepot.com, the rating is identical and based on nearly the same amount of feedback.
 Around 95 percent say that they would recommend this DeWalt tool combo to a friend.

-For a less expensive combo kit, Taunton's 2012 Tool Guide recommends the two-piece Porter-Cable PCL212IDC-2 (*Est. $120), which includes a 12-volt Li-ion cordless drill and impact driver as well as two batteries, smart charger (which won't ruin the batteries if you forget and leave it plugged in) and carrying bag.
-Based on objective tests by Taunton publications Fine Woodworking and Fine Homebuilding, the guide says the PCL212IDC-2 has "more than enough power for woodworking -- and all but the toughest carpentry tasks around the house."
+For a less expensive combo kit, the two-piece Porter-Cable PCL212IDC-2 (Est. $120) looks to be a great choice.
+It includes a 12-volt Li-ion cordless drill and impact driver as well as two batteries, smart charger (which won't ruin the batteries if you forget and leave it plugged in) and a carrying bag.
+It's a past recommendation of the Fine Woodworking & Fine Homebuilding Tool guide (formerly the Taunton Tool Guide).
+Writing in Fine Woodworking, Asa Christiana notes that despite some initial misgivings over the usefulness of the tools given the price of the combo, it's an able performer.
+He adds that after subjecting the tools to "the nastiest tests I could cook up," the PCL212IDC-2 proved to have "more than enough power for woodworking -- and all but the toughest carpentry tasks around the house."

-About a dozen owners at Amazon.com rate this kit an overall 4.2 stars out of 5, saying it's great for around-the-house and garage use.
+User reviews are excellent.
+Roughly 60 owners at Amazon.com rate this kit an overall 4.7 stars out of 5, saying it's great for around-the-house and garage use.
 These lightweight tools aren't built for heavy-duty use, though.